hunt-framework/huntsearch.org/content/chapters/1-introduction.md

 users, who want to use the *Hunt Search Engine Platform*.
 Recipes provide problem solutions and background information.

-Chapter [Getting Started][5] covers basic tasks like installing the *Hunt server* and setting up a development environment.
+Chapter [Getting Started](#getting-started) covers basic tasks like installing the *Hunt server* and setting up a development environment.
 Chapter [Schema Definition][6] describes the set up of index implementations by providing insights into the configuration of these implementations.
 Chapter [Indexing][7] highlights the different possibilities to index and replace documents.
 Retrieving documents is described in chapter [Querying][8].
 Chapter [Administation][9] covers the problems, that will appear in a production environment, like monitoring and deployment.
 The last chapter [Using Hunt from Haskell][10] goes into the details of coding Haskell software that used the Hunt framework to provide search engines.

 ## Required Software and Terminology